Union Headquarters monuments > 5th Corps > 2nd Division

-The monument to the Second Brigade, Second Division, Fifth Army Corps is south of Gettysburg in the loop of Ayers Avenue on Houck’s Ridge.
-(Tour map: Ayers Avenue – Loop)
+The monument to the 2nd Brigade, 2nd Division, 5th Corps is south of Gettysburg in the loop of Ayers Avenue on Houck’s Ridge. ( Ayers Avenue – Loop tour map)

 On the afternoon of July 2nd Burbank’s regulars moved west from Little Round Top across Plum Run and into the Wheatfield as Caldwell’s Second Corps Division was being pushed out.